ton731/Unity3dGame-MonsterIsComing/README.md

 # Unity3dGame-MonsterIsComing
 - This is a shooting game made with Unity3D.
-If you want to play the game, please download the .exe in /PlayGame
+FOr playing the game, please download the /PlayGame folder and execute the .exe file.

 --------------------------------------------------------

 ### Game Selection